 COLORADO WATER TRUST COLORADO BOARD WATER CONSERVATION

-By: Ву:
+By: By: ·

 Amy Beatie Name:

 Executive Director Title:

-STATE OF COLORADO)) ss.COUNTY OF DENVER)
+STATE OF COLORADO

+) ss.

+COUNTY OF DENVER )

-The foregoing instrument was acknowledged before me this day of , 2014, by Amy Beatie, as Executive Director of the Colorado Water Trust, a Colorado nonprofit corporation.
+s acknowledged before me this day of Executive Director of the Colorado Water Trust, a seal.

+Notago Dublia

+Notary Public

+My commission expires:

+STATE OF COLORADO )

-STATE OF COLORADO)) ss.
-COUNTY OF )
+STATE OF COLORADO COUNTY OF ) ss. )

-The foregoing instrument was acknowledged before me this day of , 2014, by , as of the Colorado Water Conservation Board, an agency of the State of Colorado.
+, 2014, by s acknowledged before me this day of of the

+Colorado Water Conservation Board, , an agency of the State of Colorado.

+Witness my hand and official seal.

+Notary Public

+My commission expires: